-- Do not arrive at the first tee more than 5 minutes before your allotted tee time. - Observe physical distancing at all times on the course. - Following play of a hole, do not enter the next teeing ground until all members of the group in front have played their tee-shots and exited the teeing ground. - If you must use a golf buggy, it must only be used by you and cannot be shared with or used by another player during the round. - Do not exchange or share equipment, food or drink with other players during your round. - If your ball is lost, unplayable, or in a penalty area, don't take an option under the rules that involves doubling back on your position on the course.
-Instead, use an option that allows you to keep your position on the course. - Do not pick up another player's equipment or golf ball. - Do not use on-course water fountains, ball cleaners etc. - Do not use rakes in bunkers. - Do not touch the flag or flagstick.
+- Do not arrive at the first tee more than 5 minutes before your allotted tee time. - Observe physical distancing at all times on the course. - Following play of a hole, do not enter the next teeing ground until all members of the group in front have played their tee-shots and exited the teeing ground. - If you must use a golf buggy, it must only be used by you and cannot be shared with or used by another player during the round. - Do not exchange or share equipment, food or drink with other players during your round. - Do not pick up another player's equipment or golf ball. - Do not use on-course water fountains, ball cleaners etc. - Do not use rakes in bunkers. - Do not touch the flag or flagstick.
 Putt with the flagstick in and remove your own ball from the hole.